 Best Practices for Cyber Protection

 Cyberattacks are evolving as a major threat to businesses as well as individuals.
-Hence, it has become a necessary step to build a strong cybersecurity system to protect the devices, systems, networks, and computers.
-However, it is always up to individuals and organizations to make the right cyber-defense decisions.
+Hence, it has become necessary to build a strong cybersecurity system to protect devices, systems, networks, and computers.
+However, it is always up to individuals and organizations to make the right cyber-defence decisions.
 Below are some of the highly recommended common practices for cyber protection:

 It refers to an additional layer of security where the user is asked a series of questions.
 2FA ensures that the user trying to gain access to the system is actually the one who they are claiming to be.
 Sometimes, this may also include the biometric pattern of a fingerprint, an iris scan, etc.

-They are software installed in systems and are typically designed for identifying and treating malware such as viruses, computer worms, spyware, keyloggers, etc. Getting the most out of antivirus programs is possible through their regular update.
+They are software installed in systems and are typically designed to identify and treat malware such as viruses, computer worms, spyware, keyloggers, etc. Getting the most out of antivirus programs is possible through their regular update.

 Installing a firewall is proven to have defied major cyberattacks.
 Firewalls block brute force attacks meant for the computer system before they can damage the network or files.

-There are networks that are remotely bridged to devices.
-Laptops, computers, and mobile devices are connected to corporate networks paving the way for security threats.
+Some networks are remotely bridged to devices.
+Laptops, computers, and mobile devices are connected to corporate networks, paving the way for security threats.
 Such paths need endpoint protection software.

-Irrespective of their size, all organizations must have an effective CSIRP in place to combat cyberattacks, prepare for any unforeseen theft, and recover at the earliest from a cyberattack.
-A CSIRP is also one of the preferred cyber defense practices as it allows users or organizations to prioritize operations and security incidents.
+Irrespective of their size, all organizations must have an effective CSIRP in place to combat cyberattacks, prepare for any unforeseen theft, and recover as soon as possible from a cyberattack.
+A CSIRP is also one of the preferred cyber defence practices as it allows users or organizations to prioritize operations and security incidents.

 There is no guarantee that the attackers will return the stolen data even after paying the ransom.
 Hence, it is always advisable to create data backup to mitigate the loss from cyberattacks.